Endeavour Mining Executes Share Buy-Back to Optimize Capital Structure - TipRanks.com

 More about Endeavour Mining

 Endeavour Mining is a leading global gold producer and the largest in West Africa, with operations in Senegal, Cote d’Ivoire, and Burkina Faso.
-The company boasts a robust portfolio of advanced development projects and exploration assets in the Birimian Greenstone Belt.
-As a member of the World Gold Council, Endeavour is committed to responsible mining and sustainable value delivery to its employees, stakeholders, and local communities.
-The company is listed on the London Stock Exchange and the Toronto Stock Exchange under the symbol EDV.
+The company holds a robust portfolio of advanced development projects and exploration assets in the Birimian Greenstone Belt.
+As a member of the World Gold Council, Endeavour is dedicated to responsible mining and sustainable value creation for its stakeholders.